How-To12 min read

 Write Business Emails With AI: 60-Sec Workflow

-By Tapabrata Biswas9 min read
+By Tapabrata Biswas12 min read

 Disclosure:Some links below are affiliate links.
 We may earn a small commission at no extra cost to you — only for tools we have tested and recommend.

 This article is the test of every type of business email worth using AI on, with the voice setup that makes the result sound like you instead of like a template.
 Three email types AI handles well in about 60 seconds each.
 Two types AI should never write.
 And the one specific tell that makes a customer realise they are reading an AI draft — and how to remove it in 5 seconds.
+A 2023 NBER working paper on generative AI productivity documented a 14% average throughput uplift for knowledge workers using AI assistance — meaningful but smaller than the marketing claims, and consistent with the 60-second draft + 30-second review pattern this article walks through.

 If you spend more than 30 minutes a day on email, this is the article that returns the highest hourly ROI of anything you can read this week.